 4. Beyond FDM

 FDM (Fused Deposition Modeling) 3D printers are a very popular choice for prototyping.
 It is cheap, easy to use and compatible with a variety of plastic filaments, many companies only need to install them in the office.

 Having said that, the parts produced by FDM 3D printing are quite different from the molded parts.
-The structural composition and surface finish are also completely different, so prototypes made by FDM are not easily converted into molded parts.
+The structural composition and engineering surface finish are also completely different, so prototypes made by FDM are not easily converted into molded parts.
 On the other hand, more high-quality FDM alternatives can produce more shaped parts.